 One of the event import file formats Trumba® supports is the iCalendar or iCal format. iCal files have an .ics extension.
 For example, an iCal file might be called myevents.ics.

 Below is a minimal sample iCal file that can be imported to Trumba.
-It contains the three required fields (event title, start date, and unique ID) and creates an event that occurs on January 1, 2016.
+It contains the three required fields (event title, start date, and unique ID) and creates an event titled Happy New Year that occurs on January 1, 2016.